elahe-dastan/data-scientist-interview/README.md

 it measures the proportion of the data the model classifies as positive is really positive, and the areas under this curve can be used as a good metric.

+# SGD, Momentum, Adam
+These optimizations were not asked in interview, but it's highly important to fully understand them:<br/>

+Stochastic Gradient Descent: In regular gradient descent we should bring whole the training dataset to our calculations which will be so much if our dataset is so large and our model has so many parameters.
+In this situation we can use SGD, this algorithm stochastically chooses a mini batch of the dataset in each step and does the calculation.</br>

+Momentum: I always think about this optimization with a physics intuition.
+The problem is that we want to make gradient descent faster and avoid oscillation.
+We change the calculations this way:<br/>
+"V" of derivative of "W" (parameters of the model) is equal to "B" (hyper parameter) multiplied by "V" of derivative of "W" plus derivative of "W".<br/>
+Then "W" in each step is updated this way:<br/>
+"W" will be equal to "W" minus learning rate multiplied by "V" of derivative of "W"<br/>
+In here I see "V" as velocity and derivative of "W" as acceleration.
+As the equations show if faster move in one dimension is needed then the acceleration makes velocity bigger and bigger each step, and the parameters of the model will be updated faster and faster and if one dimension oscillate in regular gradient descent in this algorithm acceleration will be positive one step and negative the other step and doesn't let velocity to get big so parameters will not change a lot.

+Adam: I had an intuition for SGD that we use a mini-batch instead of the whole dataset cause our dataset is so large or the model has so many parameters, and I even had a physics intuition for Momentum optimization that to avoid oscillating and make the algorithm faster we use what I called "velocity" and "acceleration" to move faster in a dimension needed and avoid oscillating by changing the parameters by "V" of derivative of "W" but to be honest I have no intuition for ADAM optimization, I've seen the algorithm and this is something I can't understand but is working